NCW FOUNDATION FOR YOUTH GRANT

 The NCW Foundation for Youth Grant was established to provide funding for programs that directly benefit youth in Chelan and Douglas counties.

-Applications are accepted year-round and funded every other month.
+Applications are accepted year-round and awarded every other month.

 Eligibility and Terms